Quansight/Quansight-website/apps/labs/posts/narwhals-pycapsule.md

 > DuckDB implementation is ongoing at https://github.com/duckdb/duckdb/discussions/15536.

-If you found the above example a little daunting, you may be wondering if a simpler solution exists which you can access from Python-land.
+If you found the above example a little daunting, you may be wondering if a simpler solution exists which you can develop entirely in Python-land.
 Enter: Narwhals.

 ## Python solution: Narwhals

-Narwhals is a lightweight, dependency-free and extensible compatibility layer between dataframe libraries functions.
+Narwhals is a lightweight, dependency-free, and extensible compatibility layer between dataframe libraries functions.
 To use it to write a dataframe-agnostic function, you need to follow three steps: